 What morsels can you slip your pup as a treat to celebrate the season?
-Pooch-approved human foods include:
+Dog-friendly human foods include:

-Bread: Plain bread—that is, without any nuts, raisins, or spices—is fine as an occasional snack in small amounts, but don’t overdo it.
+- Bread: Plain baked bread—that is, without any nuts, raisins, or spices—is fine as an occasional snack in small amounts, but don’t overdo it.
 Dogs don’t derive any nutritional benefit from bread and, like in humans, too much can pack on the pounds.
 Avoid bread with artificial sweeteners or lots of salt, and never feed your dog raw (unbaked) bread dough.
 (See “raw yeast dough” under “Foods That Dogs Can’t Eat” below).

 - Carrots and celery: While you’re preparing the stuffing, slip your furry friend some spare carrots and celery, which are low in calories and full of nutrients and vitamins.
-Cut into bite-sized pieces to make them easier to digest.
+Cut into bite-size pieces to make them easier to digest.

-Ham: While there’s no harm in giving your dog a few cubes, a lot goes a long way.
+- Ham: While there’s no harm in giving your dog a few cubes, a little goes a long way.
 The high fat and salt content means ham should be a rare treat rather than a regular meal.

-Turkey: Good news!
+- Turkey: Good news!
 The star of most Thanksgiving dinners is perfectly safe for dogs, in general—if it is plain, unseasoned, properly cooked, and given in a small amount.
 White meat is best, as it contains less fat and calories and more protein.
 Before preparing your pooch a plate, be sure to remove any fat or skin and never, ever give them the bones, which can splinter and cause tears or blockages in the digestive tract.
 Avoid giving your dog any seasoned or processed turkey, which may contain harmful ingredients.

 It’s natural to want to share with our furry friends, but there are a lot of holiday drinks, dishes, and desserts that are definitely not dog-friendly.
 Stay away from: